How PST Works for Auction Items in British Columbia

 | Liquor | 10% |

-When creating auction items, you’ll need to provide:
+When creating auction items, you’ll need to provide the following fair market values (FMVs) so we can calculate PST correctly:

 -